upgundecha/awesome-test-engineer/README.md

 # Awesome Test Engineer Skills Map

-> In 2013 RedGate Software released a super useful [skill map](https://www.red-gate.com/wp-content/uploads/2014/02/Test-Engineering-Skills-v3.pdf) for Test Engineering discipline.
-It covers the breadth of skills along with specialism for Test Engineers (some call them SDETs).
-This repo lists curated resources to learn & master the skills mentioned in the core Test Engineer skill map.
+> In 2013 RedGate Software released a super useful [skills map](https://www.red-gate.com/wp-content/uploads/2014/02/Test-Engineering-Skills-v3.pdf) for Test Engineering discipline.
+It covers the breadth of skills along with specialism for Test Engineers or SDETs.
+This repo lists curated resources to learn & master the skills mentioned in the core Test Engineer skills map.

-Please feel free to fork the repo and add your favorite blog posts, books, courses or any other useful resources on these skill areas.
+Please feel free to fork the repo and add your favorite blog posts, books, courses or other useful resources for any of these skill areas.

 ## Contents
 * [Test Design](#test-design)